octo-technology/OpenTezos/docs/explorer/introduction.md

 title: Introduction
 ---

+Accessing the blockchain data can be done through a Tezos Node.
+However, the retrieved data will be raw; it can quickly become useful to reorganize those data.
+It can be done with **explorers** and **indexers**.

 This module will explain the notion of blockchain **explorer** and **indexer**, then see how it works and finally how to use it.

 ## What is a blockchain explorer ?

-A blockchain explorer, also known as a block explorer, is a website for tracking activity on the blockchain.
+A blockchain explorer, also known as a block explorer, is a service for tracking activity on the blockchain.
 All transactions ever performed on a network can be viewed using this tool.

 Blockchain explorers are like blockchain search engines.
-Cryptocurrency users and developer depend on this tool to view the status of past and present transactions.
+Cryptocurrency users and developers depend on this tool to view the status of past and present transactions.
 Some of the most basic information available on blockchain explorers include, but are not limited to:

-- **Block feeds**: This allows you to view all the latest mined and pending blocks on the blockchain.
+- **Block feeds**: all the latest mined and pending blocks on the blockchain.
-- **Transaction feeds**: The transaction feed displays all of the most recent and upcoming transactions.
+- **Transaction feeds**: The transaction feed displays the most recent and upcoming transactions.
 - **Sending and receiving** addresses: Each transaction can be viewed individually to reveal the public addresses of the sending and receiving parties.
 - **Transaction history**: All past and present transactions of an individual wallet address can also be viewed on the explorer.
+- **Smart contracts**: All calls to the smart contract (entrypoint inputs, storage modifications), actual storage

 ### Blockchain explorer use cases